Infection Prevention and Control Guidelines

 Injection safety, or safe injection practices, refers to the measures taken to perform injections in the safest manner possible for patients, health care providers, and others.

-- Guidelines for Developing an Institutional Program to Enhance Antimicrobial Stewardship
+- Guidelines for Developing an Institutional Program to Enhance Antimicrobial Stewardship (PDF)

 Recommendations by the Infectious Diseases Society of America (IDSA) for developing a program to enhance antimicrobial stewardship in the hospital setting to improve the quality of care.
 Attention: Non-MDH link